 Art event at schools

-The schools host an art event delivered by the artists travelling from one school to the next.
+The schools host an art event delivered by the artists traveling from one school to the next.
 This way, all the pupils in a certain part of the country get to experience the art event.

 An art event at a cultural centre